mugiseyebrows/pbat-demo/main.md

 Pbat is batch file preprocessor developed to introduce functions, macro expressions and automate PATH variable management.

-Pbat script is compiled into bat file to run localy and (optionaly) into yaml workflow to run on github workflow runner.
+Pbat script is compiled into bat file to run localy and (optionaly) into yaml workflow to run on github actions runner.

 # Functions

 Pbat script contains of functions.
-Each function represents one step of workflow.
+Each function represents one step of the workflow.
 Functions introduced by `def` keyword.
 Function body consists of shell commands and macro expressions.

 #### functions1.pbat (source)
 ```